irenebijo/AEMSample/sample/README.md

     Add -Padobe-public to the mvn command, or
 	Update your settings file as describes in https://helpx.adobe.com/experience-manager/using/first-osgi.html to use
-	the Adobe repo as a default
+	the Adobe repo as a default.

 Or to deploy it to a publish instance, run